-Throughout the year, there are many events at the state and national levels that will help you strengthen your leadership skills, network with peers, and advocate for schools and students.
+Throughout the year, there are many workshops and events at the state and national levels that will help you strengthen your leadership skills, network with peers, and advocate for schools and students.
 Below is a summary of the major events offered by WSSDA and the National School Boards Association.

 |February 21, 2021||Legislative Conference|